 Our Sewing Moms

 Hi!
-I’m Maribel and am 37 years old.
+I'm Lilian and am 37 years old.
 My husband and I have 5 children, 3 boys, and 2 girls.
 My oldest is 17 and my two youngest are Melvin (9) and Edras (7).
 My husband is a farmer and handyman.
-I clean and sell my hand-made weaving to earn money.
+I clean and sell my hand-made weaving to earn extra money.
 I finished 6th grade.
 Maya women are willing to work hard, but sometimes, there just aren’t enough opportunities.
 I am so very grateful to be a part of Manos de Maya!

 My name is Martina and I am a single mom.
 I have four children, Dalyin (15), Fernando (11), Fernanda (6), and a newborn.
 After each of my children was born, my husband left.
 I’m very proud of Dalyin, who is a bright high school student and who helps me a lot.
 I earn a living by doing laundry and sometimes making tortillas.
 I was so nervous when I started sewing, always afraid of making a mistake.
 It’s not like that now, and I’ve come to rely on my sewing earnings.
 My favorite things to make are potholders.
 I have a second-grade education and am very proud that my children will grow to be educated adults.

 Hi, I’m Gloria, and my son Carlos is 13.
 I’m 47 and a single mom.
 Carlos and I live with my mother and brother.
 My brother owns several fruit carts in Antigua, and I help him with the business.
 On weekends Carlos helps, too.
 It is hard being a single mom, and I am thankful for my family.
 I enjoy sewing and having the extra income helps a lot.
-With my earning from sewing I was able to buy my own sewing machine last year!
+With my earnings from sewing I was able to buy my own sewing machine.
 I’m very grateful my son has the opportunity to get an education since I only went through second grade.

 My name is Myra and I’m 37 years old.
 I learned to sew at the age of 18 to support my family.
 I enjoy sewing, and every day I learn more.
 My three children, Jeffry (21), Katherine (15), and Emmanuel (10), and I live with my mother.
 Jeffry is a chef who has worked at popular restaurants in Antigua and is now studying gastronomy at the university.
 Katherine wants to be a scientist, and Ema, well, it’s too early to know.
 I’m so very proud of my children and grateful for the support from Creating Opportunities for Guatemalans and the many people who have bought Manos de Maya products!